petrolpost/pydictobject/README.md

 - Allowing a default value to be set, which is returned if the key is not in the dictionary
 - Optionally warning if the key is not found and default value is being returned
-- Recursively changing any nested dicts to DictObjects and back again Additionally, deepcopy has been implemented
+- Recursively changing any nested dicts to DictObjects and back again

+Additionally, deepcopy has been implemented to create new copies of any nested DictObjects.

 ## Installation
 ```